mH-13/sql-automation/beginner/02-basic-select-statements.md

 WHERE department = 'Sales';
 ```

-## Using ORDER BY Clause

-The `ORDER BY` clause is used to sort the result set:
+## Using ORDER BY Clause:  The `ORDER BY` clause is used to sort the result set:

 ```sql
 SELECT column1, column2, ...